Alex-Genovese/floatversion/README.md

 # Extracts and sorts software release numbers

-Point separated, multi-point separated or semantic versioned numbers and versioned suffixes
+Point separated, multi-point separated or [semantic](http://semver.org/) versioned and versioned suffixed

 Use as standalone or embedded (~90 lines)